thoth-org/Thoth.Fetch/README.md

 ## Usage

-Thoth.Fetch provides tried an easy to use API for working with Fable.Fetch and Thoth.Json.
+Thoth.Fetch provides an easy to use API for working with Fable.Fetch and Thoth.Json.
 It supprots both manual and auto coders depending on your preferences.

 For each methods, it provide a *safe* and an *unsafe* version.